Steve Koonin: Boards and accolades

 Koonin serves as the chairman for the Georgia Aquarium.
-He is on the boards of World Wrestling Entertainment, Rubicon Technologies, Fox Theatre, Metro Atlanta Chamber of Commerce, Emory Healthcare, and the Woodruff Arts Center.
+He is on the boards of TKO Group Holdings, Rubicon Technologies, Fox Theatre, Metro Atlanta Chamber of Commerce, Emory Healthcare, and the Woodruff Arts Center.
 Koonin was a former member of the board of GameStop, resigning in 2020.

 Koonin has been listed on Atlanta Magazine’s 55 Most Powerful People shaping Atlanta, Atlanta Business Chronicle's 100 Most Influential Atlantans, and Georgia Trend's 100 Most Influential Georgians.
 Atlanta Sports Council awarded Koonin a Lifetime Achievement Award in 2020.

 Personal life

 Koonin is married to Eydie Koonin, an Atlanta-based real estate agent.
 They have two children: David Koonin, a sports media agent with Creative Artists Agency, and Amy Beth Koonin Taylor.
 In 2013, Steve and his wife Eydie created the Koonin Scholars Fund at the Grady College of Journalism and Mass Communication which provides scholarships for students.